-The most attractive alternative to these Silk’n Glide / Flash&go Compact is the newer and faster Silk’n Glide Xpress.
+The most attractive alternative to these Silk’n Glide / Flash&go Compact is the newer and faster Silk’n Glide Xpress / Flash&Go Express.
 It has the same compact, no-frills design and an attractive deep blue colour.
 It’s twice as quick to apply so it’s a better choice for full body and large area treatments.
 You get twice as many flashes too, enough to last up to 15 years of use.
-It usually sells for around £200 / $299 and is worth the extra cost if you can afford it.
+It usually sells for below £200 / $299 and is worth the extra cost if you can afford it.

 Here’s a quick round-up of the pros and cons to help you decide.

 - Low prices, often below £150 / $150

 - Provides good value for money to last 5 years